smcclab/smc-course/_workshops/10-topologies.md

 {:.info-box}

-We can provider a wireless router for the final performance, please let us in advance ASAP if your piece requests a router.
+We will provide a wireless + wired router for the final performance.
+You should make it clear in your technical rider whether your piece requires wired or wireless internet router.

 ### Video